• Skip to primary navigation

 Freshly baked carrot muffin on a plate, split open and buttered.
 Served with a cup of coffee.

-This easy recipe for carrot muffins makes moist muffins flavoured with warm spices that are perfect for breakfast or a snack.
+This easy recipe for carrot muffins is made with sour cream so they are very moist.
+They are flavoured with warm spices so they are perfect for breakfast or a snack.
 You can add chopped nuts like walnuts to this recipe, top them with cinnamon sugar or even a crumble topping if you prefer!

 Freshly baked carrot muffin on a plate, split open and buttered.
 Served with a cup of coffee.